Lisbon in One Day

 --

-Have a sweet treat (or two) — Pastéis de Nata
+Have a sweet treat for breakfast (or two 😋)

-You can’t leave Portugal without tasting this delicious Portuguese sweet speciality, so why not start your visit with that right way?
+It’s quite impossible to leave Portugal without tasting this delicious Portuguese sweet speciality.
+So why not start your visit with exactly that?
 In Belém you’ll find an old pastry shop Pastéis de Belém that holds the original recipe of the pastéis de nata, served warm and straight out of the oven.
-Now let us share with you a little tip: add a hint of cinnamon and icing sugar on top of it.
+Then add a hint of cinnamon and icing sugar on top of it.
 Yummy!

 💡 Tip: Normally there’s a long queue out the door and down the road, but don’t be frightened, that’s just for the takeaway tarts.
 You can go in, find a table, sit and enjoy this delicious treat.